AmoDinho/design-systems-zero-hero/README.md

 At Pimp My Book where I work, we have a bursary app called GOA which helps bursary students order their educational materials and aids bursaries to cut down on wastage.
 So I had initally made a landing page in Vue, then a month later I needed a tool to help me with documentation for the app.
 So I use Gridsome, when starting on the docs site I was copying and pasting code between projects.
 It was really ugly and painful, but I did not have the time to stop and make a lib at the time.

 ## Phases of building them

+So I went through two phases: design and engineering

+Out of the design phase you need to come out with a UI Kit in a design tool of your choice, while in the engineering phase you need a component library packaged for your platform.

 ### Overview of design phase